-In the past leisure was appreciated for what it was: people “set” awhile, had harmless fun, with beverage alcohol often a part, but not the greatest part.
-A drink or three might facilitate a literary or other artistic flight in persons not accustomed, solid citizens like bankers.
+Before the age of instant media, leisure was appreciated for its own sake.
+People “set” awhile, had harmless fun, with beverage alcohol often a part, but not the greatest part.
+A drink or three might facilitate a literary or other flight in persons not accustomed, solid citizens like bankers.

 The steamer landed the crowd on a pretty lawn in front of a large three story brown stone building.* The building and its surroundings, clean gravel and stone walks, the pretty lawn with patches of lovely flowers, with a crowd of sturdy Canadians, in white flannel suits, off at one side engaged in a ball game,(bowling on the green), and an orchestra discoursing sweet music at the opposite end of the lawn, suggested a summer resort, but such was not the case.